ajavamind/Processing-Cardboard/README.md

 ## Issues:

   1. Out of memory can result when using large images or restarting the app.
+Images need to be recycled by the app.
   2. Line drawing to the screen directly is very slow.
 (Processing-Android OPENGL)

 ## Updates: